submariner-io/enhancements/submariner/OVN-Interconnect.md

 ##### SubmarinerNonGWRouteController

-This controller will run in every in route agent.
+This controller will run in every route agent pod.
 This controller connects to the OVN DB.
 When a SubmarinerDefaultRoute CR is created

 * non-gateway node : it updates the DB with a router policy with a priority 20000 to send the traffic to the remote cluster via next hop mentioned, which is the transit switch IP to the g/w node.
 Before adding the route it checks if a route exists, if so it skips adding the